Patricia Griffin Kellicker, BSN

 You may work with a physical therapist to learn these.

-This procedure is done in your doctor’s office.
+This procedure (also called the Epley maneuver) is done in your doctor’s office.
 Your doctor will move your head in different positions to try to resettle the tiny crystals.
 The procedure is sometimes repeated and you may be taught how to do it at home.

 Some people with BPPV undergo surgery.
 During surgery, a piece of wax may be used to plug one area of your ear.
 This will prevent fluid in your inner ear from moving.
 Another type of surgery that may be done involves cutting the nerve from the inner ear.